Peihw/prokaryotes-g-e/README.md

    result/duplication/SRR19707997.info
 ```
 ## Tips
+1. Creating the SoDpipe environment on a normal desktop computer (RAM:32GB) takes about 9 minutes.
-1. The run time for a genome assembly on a "normal" desktop computer is about .
+2. Running an end-to-end command on a genome assembly using a normal desktop computer (RAM:32GB) takes about .
-2. Users can enable or disable the function of translation initiation site reannotation (See SoDpipe/REAME for more details).
+3. Users can enable or disable the function of translation initiation site reannotation (See SoDpipe/REAME for more details).
-3. For genomic data in other formats, We recommend reannotating the genome with Prokka and continuing the following analyses with "Snakefile.s" or "Snakefile.st".
+4. For genomic data in other formats, We recommend reannotating the genome with Prokka and continuing the following analyses with "Snakefile.s" or "Snakefile.st".
 Users can edit the "Fasta" option in "config_s.yaml" with the information of your FASTA file.